 A weed with bright yellow flowers that turn into white tufts that children blow into the wind and make a wish upon is an example of adandelion.

-Origin: Middle English dentdelyon ; from Old French dent de lion, lit., tooth of the lion < L dens (gen. dentis), tooth + de, of + leo, lion: so called from the jagged leaves
+Origin: Middle English dentdelyon ; from Old French dent de lion, literally , tooth of the lion ; from Classical Latin dens (gen. dentis), tooth plush de, of plush leo, lion: so called from the jagged leaves

 common dandelion Taraxacum officinale